 The material positive impacts relate to all of the above-mentioned customer and end-user groups, with the offered free student licenses primarily having a positive effect on students and young professionals.
 As part of the double materiality assessment, no material risks or opportunities were identified in the area of ESRS S4 (Consumer and End-Users) that arise from the impacts or dependencies in connection with customers and end-users.
-Based on the materiality assessment set out in Chapter 2.1 General Disclosures << Management of Impacts, Risks, and Opportunities >>, no material negative impacts for customers and end-users in business activities or downstream value chain have been identified.
-Currently, no material risks or opportunities arising from the impacts and dependencies in connection with customers and end-users have been identified.
+Based on the materiality assessment set out in Chapter 2.1 General Disclosures << Management of Impacts, Risks, and Opportunities ers in business activities or downstream value chain have been identified.
+Currently, no material risks or opportunities arising from the impacts and dependencies in connection with customers and end-users and end